YashR461/SmartContract-Lottery/Twitter SmartContract/twitterReadme.md

-# You are tasked with designing a Solidity smart contract called TweetContract that simulates a basic social media platform's
+# Voting Smart Contract

-# functionalities.
-The contract should allow users to post tweets, send messages, follow other users, and manage access
+## You are tasked with designing a Solidity smart contract called TweetContract that simulates a basic social media platform's  functionalities.
+The contract should allow users to post tweets, send messages, follow other users, and manage access permissions.

-# permissions.
-Implement the following:
+## Implement the following:

 ## 1. Tweeting:
     • Create a function to allow users to post a tweet.
 This function should store the tweet's content, the author's address, and